GNAT-Academic-Program/stm32f429disco/README.md

 ## Prerequisite (instructions tested on Linux Ubuntu 20.04 only)

-- [Alire](https://github.com/alire-project/alire/releases) the Ada package manager.
+- Alire, a package manager for the Ada programming language.

 ## [Instructions to Use](https://github.com/GNAT-Academic-Program#install-alire-an-ada-package-manager) ###